Rajan316/deep-learning/README.md

+This repository aims at performing deep learning on a variety of image classsifcation tasks through programming in Python using packages Keras and OpenCV.

 # Deep Learning

 Deep learning is a machine learning technique that teaches computers to do what comes naturally to humans: learn by example.